mui/mui-x/docs/data/date-pickers/lifecycle/lifecycle.md

 - the user cleans one section of a completed input.
 The value equals `Invalid date`.
 - the user cleans all sections of an input.
 The value equals `null`.

-In the example below, `onChange` will be called when any of the conditions from above are triggered:
+In the example below, `onChange` will be called when any of the conditions above are triggered:

 {{"demo": "LifeCycleDateFieldEmpty.js", "defaultCodeOpen": false}}